dramamine/leftovers-again/README.md

 $ ENGINE WORK
 - need to fix bug with Basculin-Blue-Striped ("too many active pokemon") - crashes the bots when this is our active mon
 - need to handle Zoroark - see 20160104-bug-too-many-active.txt
-+ damage done by Return calculated incorrectly
-+ damage done by that weight-based move that Onix has is not calculated
 - don't think that Explosion is such a great move
 - don't think that Water Spout sux
 - don't break on HP-based moves
-+ process fields
-+ process weather
 - see if "Happiness: 200" is parsed by team declarer
 - 'Seismic Toss' calculates incorrectly
 - Kyurem vs Kyurem-White (causes a crash)
 - maybe return nothing instead of crashing out (from getHelp function)
-+ make sure pokemon properties include 'level'.
-(I am pretty sure I checked this. turns out lots of modes like ou/uber don't report level. );
 - move a bunch of functions from lib/damage.js to damageWrapper.js (or something)
 - create a set of tests for a "generic bot testing script"
 - setup the script for said tests
-+ shell commands for running bots
-+ better logging: write the last request and state to a file somewhere
 - have bots ping for challenge updates
-+ set 'disabled' on moves with 0 HP
-+ if your opponent cures a status, do you notice?
-+ cannot find my move hiddenpowerfightin
 - speed on boosts error:
 - _onSpeedData: Object {mine: 77, yours: 164}
 - _onSpeedData: Object {mine: 77, yours: 5.075554161070059e+28}